-Albuquerque's storm water management system in areas adjacent to the study area is designed to convey storm water runoff directly to the Tijeras Creek arroyo and on to the Rio Grande.
+Albuquerque's storm water management system in areas adjacent to the study area is designed to convey storm water runoff directly to the Tijeras Creek arroyo and then on to the Rio Grande.
 In most locations, this runoff enters the bosque prior to outfalling into the river.
 Water from municipal storm water outfalls is generally of low quality as storm water systems drain developed areas and contain high levels of automotive pollutants and debris, while irrigation return flows contain agricultural contaminants (e.g., fertilizers and pesticides).

-Additional problems associated with these storm water systems are that the typically high velocities associated with their discharge increase the erosion potential and the large amount of trash deposited in the vicinity of the outfalls.
-Bioswales and debris catchment devices and energy dissipation methods at outfall sites could help correct some of these issues (See Figure 22).
+Additional problems associated with these storm water systems include the typically high velocities associated with their discharge increasing the erosion potential and the large amount of trash deposited in the vicinity of the outfalls.
+Bioswales and debris catchment devices, and energy dissipation methods at outfall sites could help correct some of these issues (See bioswale drawing on next page).26